-This chapter will provide you with an overview of testing result interpreting tools on the My Wallarm portal.
+This chapter will provide you with an overview of test result interpreting tools on the My Wallarm portal.
 Upon completion of this chapter, you will have obtained some additional information about the XSS vulnerability discovered in the previous chapter.

-If you select the “Test runs” tab, you observe the list of all the test runs along with some brief information about each of them, such as
+If you select the “Test runs” tab, you can observe the list of all the test runs along with some brief information about each of them, such as

-- Test run status (in progress, successful or failed)
+- Test run status (in progress, successful, or failed)

 - If a baseline request recording is in progress

 - What vulnerabilities were found (if any)